osrf/gazebo_tutorials/logging_playback/tutorial.md

     gazebo -r --record_path ~/logs/random_velocity worlds/random_velocity.world

 > Here are some logging options.
-You can check what options there are running
+You can check which options are running
 > `gazebo --help`.

 > * **-p [--play] arg**: Play a log file.